jtrv/superseedr/README.md

 `Press [m] in the tui to see log and config path`

 ## Current Status & Features

-The client is currently in a late-alpha stage.
-Most of the core BitTorrent protocol features are implemented and functional.
+The client is in a late-alpha stage, with most core BitTorrent features implemented and functional.

--   **Multi-Torrent Support:** Download and seed multiple torrents simultaneously.
+### Core Protocol & Peer Discovery
+- **Real Time Performance Tuning:** Periodic resource optimizations (file handles) to maximize speeds and disk stability.
--   **Peer Discovery:**
+- **Peer Discovery:** Full support for Trackers, DHT, PEX, and Magnet Links (including metadata download).
-    -   ✅ **Trackers:** Fully supported.
-    -   ✅ **DHT (Distributed Hash Table):** Find peers on trackerless torrents.
-    -   ✅ **PEX (Peer Exchange):** Discover peers from other connected peers.
-    -   ✅ **Magnet Links:** Add torrents using magnet links, with metadata download.
--   **Core Protocol:**
-    -   ✅ **Piece Selection:** Implements a Rarest-First strategy for swarm health, transitioning to Endgame Mode for the final pieces.
+- **Piece Selection:** Utilizes a Rarest-First strategy for optimal swarm health, switching to Endgame Mode for the final pieces.
-    -   ✅ **Choking Algorithm:** A tit-for-tat based choking algorithm with optimistic unchoking to efficiently manage upload slots.
+- **Choking Algorithm:** Employs a tit-for-tat based choking algorithm with optimistic unchoking for efficient upload slot management.

-    -   ✅ **Partial Downloads:** Resumes downloads from partially completed files.
--   **User Interface (TUI):**
+### User Interface (TUI)
-    -   ✅ **Real-time Dashboard:** A terminal UI built with `ratatui` showing overall status, individual torrent progress, peer lists, and network graphs.
+- **Real-time Dashboard:** A `ratatui`-based terminal UI displaying overall status, individual torrent progress, peer lists, and network graphs.
-    -   ✅ **Torrent Management:** Pause, resume, and delete torrents (with or without deleting files on disk).
-    -   ✅ **Interactive Settings:** An in-app screen to view and edit all client settings.
-    -   ✅ **Help Screen:** A popup with all available keyboard commands.
-    -   ✅ **Footer Commands:** A footer bar showing common commands.
+- **Help & Commands:** A help popup lists all keyboard commands, and a footer bar shows common commands.

-    -   ✅ **Announce Timers:** The TUI now shows a countdown for the next tracker announce.
--   **Configuration:**
+### Configuration & Management
-    -   ✅ **Persistent State:** Saves torrent list, progress, and lifetime stats to a configuration file.
+- **Persistent State:** Saves the torrent list, progress, and lifetime stats to a configuration file.
-    -   ✅ **Cross-Platform:** Automatically stores configuration in the appropriate user data directory.
-    -   ✅ **Upload/Download Limits:** Set global upload and download speed limits.
+- **Speed Limits:** Allows setting global upload and download speed limits.

----

 ## Roadmap to V1.0
-- Testing in various platforms and terminals.
+- **Testing:** Ongoing testing across various platforms and terminals.
-- Handling magnet links via registry, app, ...etc
+- **Magnet Link Handling:** Implementation of operating system-level integration (e.g., registry/app associations) for seamless browser-to-app magnet link capture.
-- CI/CD
+- **CI/CD:** Implementation of a full CI/CD pipeline.
-- Building and distribution WIP.
-- Unit testing
+- **Build & Distribution:** Work in progress for streamlined building and distribution.
+- **Unit Testing:** Expansion of unit test coverage.

 ## Future (V2.0 and Beyond)
-- Persist to disk network history.
-- RSS.
-- Headless + tui.
-- Advance tuning algorithm for disk penalties.
+- **Network History:** Persisting network history to disk.
+- **RSS Support:** Integration of RSS feed support.
+- **Headless Mode:** A headless mode alongside the TUI.